-This minicourse focuses on general management: what it is, what it means for people and organizations, why it’s important, and how it affects the identification of key problems and opportunities that help define whether companies will be winners or losers.
-The module has three primary goals: to introduce the notion of a general management perspective, foster understanding of the general manager’s job, and develop analytical skills for effective problem solving and opportunity identification.
+This minicourse focuses on general management—what it is, what it means for people and organizations, why it’s important, and how it affects the identification of key problems and opportunities that help define whether companies will be winners or losers.
+The module has three primary goals: to introduce the notion of a general management perspective, to foster understanding of the general manager’s job, and to develop analytical skills for effective problem solving and opportunity identification.

 This course discusses basic principles of corporate finance and provides practical tools for financial decisions and valuation.
 The course consists of five sections.
-1) Capital Budgeting Decisions shows optimal project acceptance criteria consistent with the objective of maximizing the market value of the firm.
-2) Estimating the Cost of Capital extends the analysis from the Capital Markets course to the practice of estimating a project’s expected return, using factor models.
+The first, Capital Budgeting Decisions, shows optimal project acceptance criteria consistent with the objective of maximizing the market value of the firm.
+The second section, Estimating the Cost of Capital, extends the analysis from the Capital Markets course to the practice of estimating a project’s expected return, using factor models.
 The third part of the course, Valuation Techniques, develops several valuation methods used in practice, including WACC, APV, multiples, and real options.
-4) Capital Structure and Dividend Policies involves a discussion of how capital structure and dividend decisions affect firm value and survey industry practice.
+Part four, Capital Structure and Dividend Policies, involves a discussion of how capital structure and dividend decisions affect firm value and survey industry practice.
 Finally, part five of the course, Investment Banking, develops key principles and practices for raising capital, mergers and acquisitions, and modern restructuring techniques.

-Global Economics for Managers will expand your knowledge of economics in two directions.
-First, expansion of the scope of inquiry covers the economics of the nation in a global economy.
+Global Economics for Managers will expand students' knowledge of economics in two directions.
+First, we expand the scope of inquiry to cover the economics of the nation in a global economy.
 This portion of the course will cover international economics and macroeconomics.
-The focus of study will be on the larger economic forces that shape production, trade flows, capital flows, interest rates, exchange rates, and other variables that create the global economic landscape.
-The second direction is international microeconomics which will apply the tools of microeconomics and international economics to illustrate how globalization influences performance, strategy, and policy within firms.
-The ultimate objective is to help students develop a framework for analyzing both opportunities and risks in a global economic environment.
+We will study the larger economic forces that shape production, trade flows, capital flows, interest rates, exchange rates, and other variables that create the global economic landscape.
+The second direction is international microeconomics, which will apply the tools of microeconomics and international economics to illustrate how globalization influences performance, strategy, and policy within firms.
+Our ultimate objective is to help students develop a framework for analyzing both opportunities and risks in a global economic environment.

-The purpose of this course is to develop students' effectiveness to lead at the executive level by (1) introducing them to frameworks that are useful for diagnosing organizational performance and (2) helping them learn how to exercise leadership through organizational culture, organizational design, organizational congruence, and effective change management.
+The purpose of this course is to help students develop leadership skills to create and sustain organizations by (1) introducing them to frameworks that are useful for diagnosing and managing organizational performance, and (2) helping them learn how to exercise leadership through organizational culture, organizational design, organizational politics, and organizational congruence.

 This course applies the ideas and methodology of economics to analysis of the firm, key decisions within the firm, and the industry.
 Topics covered include costs, pricing, competition, economic efficiency, and industry equilibrium and change.
 Particular attention is paid to behavior of the firm and industries when uncertainty and transaction costs exist.
 The course combines lectures/discussions of principles with cases covering both current and classic firm and industry dilemmas.
 Issues of public policy, especially regarding antitrust issues, are also covered.

-This course introduces students to the role of marketing within business firms.
-Through assigned readings, lectures, case studies, and a course project, students apply analytical concepts and techniques developed from a variety of disciplines to define, analyze, and solve marketing problems.
-Specific topics include consumer behavior, market segmentation, targeting, customer equity, brand equity, brand positioning, marketing research, product policy, pricing strategy, distribution channels, marketing communications, global branding, new product development, and social marketing.
+This course introduces students to the role of marketing.
+Through assigned readings, lectures, case studies, and a simulation exercise, students learn and apply frameworks and analytical tools to solve marketing problems.
+Specific topics include market research, consumer decision making, market segmentation, targeting, positioning, communication/promotion, product development, pricing, and distribution.

-Operations management is the systematic direction and control of the processes that transform inputs into finished goods or services.
+Operations Management is the systematic management and control of the processes that transform inputs into finished goods or services.
 This course provides an introduction to the concepts and analytic methods that are useful in understanding the management of a firm's operations.
 The goals of the course are to familiarize students with the problems and issues confronting operations managers, and (2) provide them with language, concepts, insights and tools to deal with these issues in order to gain competitive advantage through operations.
 Because the course deals with the management of “processes,” it applies to both for-profit and non-profit organizations, to both service and manufacturing organizations, and to virtually any functional area or industry.

 The objective of this course is for students to develop an understanding of their strengths and opportunities for improvement as leaders and to use that knowledge to identify actions that will advance their leadership potential.
 The centerpiece of the class is a comprehensive assessment of each student’s leadership skills, based on confidential evaluations completed by former bosses, co-workers, peers, and clients before the class begins.
 At the end of the course, students will develop a Leadership Development Plan, a specific and measurable plan for strengthening their leadership skills.